jhawksno/coding-cheatsheets/c-sharp.md

 |double     | ~15-17 digits |
 |decimal    | 28-29 digits  |

-Float Literal: Append the letter *"*F* after the number.
+Float Literal: Append the letter *F* after the number.
 Can be upper or lower-case.

 ~~~C#
 Console.WriteLine(0.25F);